SapirNahmany/smart-home/README.md

 `npm run start`

 **Assumptions:**
-    // air conditioner is on at 25 degrees when app is starting.
+The air conditioner is on at 25 degrees when app is starting.